curlsli/webpack-book/docs/en/optimizing/05_separating_manifest.md

 Records are particularly valuable if you have a complicated setup with code splitting and want to make sure the split parts gain correct caching behavior.
 The biggest problem is maintaining the record file.

-T> `recordsInputPath` and `recordsOutputPath` give more granular control over input and output, but often setting only `recordsPath` is enough.
+> `recordsInputPath` and `recordsOutputPath` give more granular control over input and output, but often setting only `recordsPath` is enough.

 W> If you change the way webpack handles module IDs (i.e., remove `HashedModuleIdsPlugin`), possible existing records are still taken into account!
 If you want to use the new module ID scheme, you have to delete your records file as well.

-{pagebreak}

 ## Conclusion